-A shudder ran through her as the exclamations burst from the trees.
+A shudder claimed her as the exclamations burst from the trees.
 Heavy breathing and shocked gasps followed.

 Kagome buried her face, tightening hold of the man's neck.
 "Don't leave me," she whispered.

 "I won't—," he echoed her movements.
-Bodies taut, they lay there, waiting for the worst.
+Taut, they lay there, waiting for the worst.

-The surprised silence around them broke.
-A deep voice boomed out orders.
+The surprised silence broke as a deep voice boomed out orders.
 "All right!
 Don't just stand there!
 She needs our help!
 Move!"

 Scrambling legs came to life, rushing forward.
-Kagome felt hands on her arm.
-A cry of protest slipped from her mouth.
-"No!"
+Kagome felt hands on her arm and cried out in protest, "No!"

 "Get her away from the demon, men!
 Pry his grip off!"

 More hands grabbed her, and Kagome felt herself being lifted.
 The man at her side grunted as his fingers were roughly pulled from her waist.
-Stark cold punched the breath from her lungs.
-Her eyes flew open.
+Stark cold punched the breath from her lungs, shocking her eyes open.

-Vision blurry and disoriented, Kagome managed to make out four men holding down a fifth beginning to thrash.
-With long dark hair splayed wildly, the struggling man snarled, baring fangs.
+Vision blurry and disoriented, she managed to make out four men holding down a fifth beginning to thrash.
+Long, dark hair splayed wildly as the struggling man snarled, baring fangs.
 He stretched a hand out towards her and roared in rebellion.
-Wide-eyed, his sight came to life.
+Wide-eyed, his own sight came to life.

-His gaze, brilliantly blue and desperate, met hers.
-They each stilled, lost in a moment of recognition.
+His gaze, brilliantly blue and desperate, met hers, and they each stilled, lost in a moment of recognition.

 The arms seizing her took advantage of her distraction and pulled her back.
-Their movement roused her.
-Kagome reached for her senses, thrusting fingers out to take hold of his.
+Their movement roused her, and Kagome reached for her senses, thrusting fingers out to take hold of his.

-Tears sprang to her eyes.
 "KOUGA!"
-His name ripped from her of its own accord, issuing from a murky well of memory and knowledge.
+His name came of its own accord, issuing from a murky well of memory and knowledge.

 They strained, trying to grab onto each other.

 She knew him.
 Kouga.
-Kagome couldn't remember how, or from where, but she wasn't about to give him up.
+She couldn't remember how, or from where, but she wasn't about to give him up.
 "Let me go!"
-Her words broke in a sob.
-She pounded against the arms caging her.
+Her words broke in a sob, and she pounded against the arms caging her.

-Kouga, seeing her tears, renewed his struggle against his captors.
+Seeing her tears, Kouga renewed his struggle against his captors.
 "She needs me you bastards!
 She needs me!"

-"What should we do Eichiro?"
-Asked a young male voice off to the side.
-It was obvious their distress didn't sit well.
+"What should we do Eichiro?" asked a young, male voice off to the side.
+It was obvious their distress did not sit well.

-"Get them both Hiro," a deep answer, fraught with tension and effort, called across the riverbed.
-Its large owner was helping restrain Kouga.
+"We'll take them both Hiro," a deep answer, fraught with tension and effort, called across the riverbed.
+Its large owner was helping restrain the youkai.
 "None of us can keep this up much longer."

 Quick footsteps approached.
 Before Kagome had time to register new danger or see a clear face, a wet, foul-smelling leaf was pressed over her mouth and nose.
 She shook her head, trying to rid herself of the obstruction, but the hand holding it was firm.

-The world blinked out of focus almost immediately.
-She realized with terror she was being drugged.
+The world blinked out of focus almost immediately, and she realized with terror she was being drugged.